concourse/concourse/CONTRIBUTING.md

 ## Building the fly command line tool

-If you try to use a realse version of `fly` you will get errors like this:
+If you try to use a released version of `fly` against a development version of atc, you will get the following error:

 ```
 fly -t local ps